<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Ask These Questions Before You Rent

-If you’re a military family facing a summer PCS like we are, you may be sipping your morning coffee and browsing online for your next home.
+If you’re a military family facing a summer PCS like us, you may be sipping your morning coffee and browsing online for your next home.
 At this time of year, the rental market can be as hot as the summertime sunshine!

-If you find a listing that seems to meet your needs, you’ll want to jump on it.
-But before you take that leap, ask the landlord as many questions as possible, especially if you’re not able to view the property in person just yet.
+If you find a listing that meets your needs, you’ll want to jump on it.
+But before you take that leap, ask the landlord as many questions as possible, especially if you can't view the property in person just yet.

 Some basic questions we ask about a rental property are: